theModernSurrealist/vmpc-fltk/docs/vmpc_specific_settings.rst

 VMPC2000XL Specific Settings
 ============================

-In this  access these section we will discuss settings that can't be found on the real MPC2000XL.
-Tosettings, press :kbd:`Shift + 0`.
+In this section we will discuss settings that can't be found on the real MPC2000XL.
+To access these settings, press :kbd:`Shift + 0`.

 The SETNGS tab
 --------------